codykingham/CATSS_parsers/parallel_readme.md

 text-critical sigla are either lowercase or other symbols.*

 ## Discontinuous Lines

-There is some significant complexity added by the fact that some lines are divided across numerous lines of the document or need to be read together to reconstruct the correct parallel reading.
+The most problematic aspect of the database as received online is that some data-lines are split up over several document-lines, or need to be read in conjunction with other lines.
+This is a bad side-effect of using in-line annotation instead of stand-off.
+I suspect it is also simply a quirk from the older technology that was being used.
+For instance, the lines that are "too long" are split up.
+This is not necessary with modern data storage methods.

+Clustering discontinous data together into one place is a major goal of this repo.
+Thus, where relevant, I will propose some things to do in order to remedy the discontinuities.

 ### long lines